Save Me (Fleetwood Mac song): Background

-The song entered the top 40 on the week dated 28 April 1990 at number 35 and held that position for three consecutive weeks despite receiving gains in both airplay and sales during that period.
+The song entered the top 40 of the Billboard Hot 100 during the week dated 28 April 1990 at number 35.
+It held that position for three consecutive weeks despite receiving gains in both airplay and sales during that period.
 In his 100 Singles Spotlight Column for Billboard, Michael Ellis commented that the song was prevented from ascending the Hot 100 due to stiff competition further up the chart.
-The following week, the song made further gains in sales and airplay, vaulting it up to its peak position of number 33.
-"Save Me" spent a total of 11 weeks in the top 100, five of which were in the top 40.
+The following week, the song made further gains in sales and airplay, vaulting it up to its peak position of number 33 on the Billboard Hot 100.
+"Save Me" spent a total of 11 weeks on the Hot 100, five of which were in the top 40.

 At the time "Save Me" was climbing the charts, Fleetwood Mac was touring in Australia to promote Behind the Mask.
 Rick Vito, who was one of the guitarists who joined the band to replace Lindsey Buckingham, believed that the single could have achieved more success in the United States if the band was actively touring there during the single's ascension up the charts.

 A music video was also released to coincide with the release of the single, which was directed by Erick Ifergan and produced by Mike Bodnarczuk.
 The video featured members of Fleetwood Mac playing their instruments in front of a black background.
 Mick Fleetwood, who played drums on the song and was a founding member of Fleetwood Mac, told the Daily Southtown in a June 1990 interview that the band was disappointed with the music video for "Save Me" on the grounds that it was "so stupidly artsy-crafty".
 He also believed that the music video did not sufficiently showcase the band; he hoped to rectify this issue with the music video for the following single, "Skies the Limit".